-Price: $1,295 per week or lower – the longer you stay, the cheaper it is per week
+Price: Starting $2,100 per week – the longer you stay, the cheaper it is per week

 Duration: 1 to 52 weeks (note: prices for most programs drop below $400 per week if you intern for 3 months)

-Projects Abroad offers dental internships abroad that provide individuals with the clinical skills necessary to take the next step in their future career as a dentist.
+Projects Abroad offers six dental internships abroad that provide individuals with the clinical skills necessary to take the next step in their future career as a dentist.
 Not only will you learn from qualified dentists and gain global experience, but you will also have the opportunity to work in professional medical facilities, such as a hospital dental ward or a specialist dental clinic.
 You will gain insight into how dental practices differ in developing countries and how dentists cope with fewer resources.
-You will also have the opportunity to observe oral diseases and conditions much more advanced than what they would see at home, as well as routine and complex procedures, such as root canals or maxillo-facial surgery.
-Additionally, You will have the opportunity to participate in hands-on dental outreaches and raise awareness of oral hygiene.
+You will observe oral diseases and conditions much more advanced than what you would see at home, as well as routine and complex procedures, such as root canals or maxillo-facial surgery.
+Additionally, you will have the opportunity to participate in hands-on dental outreaches and raise awareness of oral hygiene.